MAPAQ — Ministerial initiative for the development of greenhouses and large tunnels

 Who is not eligible

-• Applicants registered in the Register of Enterprises Ineligible for Public Contracts (RENA).
+- Applicants listed in the Register of Enterprises Ineligible for Public Contracts (RENA), including those working with subcontractors also listed in this register.

-• Applicants under protection of the Companies' Creditors Arrangement Act or the Bankruptcy and Insolvency Act.
+- Applicants under bankruptcy protection or subject to proceedings under the Companies' Creditors Arrangement Act or the Bankruptcy and Insolvency Act.

 Eligible expenses

-• Expenses related to the purchase of new greenhouses, large tunnels, or umbrella shelters from a recognized supplier.
-A written exemption is required if not available in Quebec.
+- Purchase of new greenhouses, large tunnels, or canopy shelters from a recognized supplier.

-• Expenses related to the purchase of new fixed production equipment from a recognized supplier.
-A written exemption is required if not available in Quebec.
+- Purchase of new fixed production equipment from a recognized supplier.

 Eligible geographic areas